NUIJCHAIWAT/nextflow-from-genai-to-agent-dev/day-1/Instructions/02a-AI-foundry-sdk.md

     The folder contains a .NET console project (`ChatApp.csproj`), the `Program.cs` source file, and a `.env` configuration file for application settings.

-4. In the cloud shell command-line pane, enter the following command to restore the NuGet packages referenced by the project:
+4. In the shell command-line pane, enter the following command to restore the NuGet packages referenced by the project:

     ```
    dotnet restore